unproductive-labs/isekai-world-state/players/3260549d/messages.md

 > I don't know who I am

 Your starlight eyes dim with uncertainty.
 Lyralei floats closer, studying your face with ancient wisdom.
 "Ah... another soul lost between worlds.
 The cosmic power chose you for a reason—but identity must be earned here."

+---

+## Tenth Message - 2025-07-30

+> Give me a name Lyralei

+Lyralei's spectral form brightens as she considers.
+"You bear starlight in your soul...
+I name you Stellaris, the Star-Walker.
+May this name anchor you between worlds."